A Banda

-"A Banda (Ah Bahn-da)" is a composition by Chico Buarque that was first performed live in 1966 by Buarque and Nara Leão, during the II Música Popular Brasileira (MPB) Festival in TV Record's theater, São Paulo, winning the "Viola de Ouro" award for best composition.
+"A Banda" is a composition by Chico Buarque that was first performed live in 1966 by Buarque and Nara Leão, during the II Música Popular Brasileira (MPB) Festival in TV Record's theater, São Paulo, winning the "Viola de Ouro" award for best composition.
 "A Banda" brought Buarque immediately into the limelight in Brazil.
 The song was also released in 1966, on the Brazilian RGE label, as the first track of side 1 in Chico Buarque de Hollanda (Vol. 1) LP.

 Mina version

 In 1967, singer Mina released an Italian version of the song called "La banda".
 The song was a success in Italy, where it became number two on the chart, and sales exceeded 400 thousand copies.
 The Italian lyrics were written by Antonio Amurri.

 In 1970, Mina also recorded an original Portuguese version for the album Mina canta o Brasil.

 Buarque, who was living in Italy at the time, later performed this version.